jonjohnsonjr/docs/proposals/crd-versioning.md

 ### Conversion

+Conversion is expected to land as alpha in 1.12.

 Conversion between versions is done via a webhook.
 There is one conversion webhook per CRD `Group`.
 It needs to handle conversion between any two versions, responding to a `ConversionRequest`